 CIVIL SERVICE DEPARTMENT TESTING PROCESS (Phase I):

-The testing process for the position of Police Recruit begins with the application, which should be filled out completely and submitted to Civil Service by the application deadline of July 3, 2014.
-During an open application process, applicants are encouraged to apply on line; however, hard copy applications are available if needed and should be returned to the Civil Service Department at the following location:
+The testing process for the position of Police Recruit begins with the application, which should be filled out completely and submitted to Civil Service.
+During the continuous application process, applicants are required to apply on line.
+Please see the link below to access the application through the Civil Service page.